 When production system capacity is less than the maximum user point consumption, you may need a priority scheme.
 This means certain user points are made higher priority for servicing, based on one or more critical parameters for the supply (e.g. pressure, temperature or level in a tank).
 The procedural model should track these parameters and decide whether more or less user points should be able to request service.
 Any conclusions should be communicated to the equipment modules so their continuous logic can act accordingly.

-Utility distribution systems, such as water, need regular sanitisation e.g. by circulating water at a high temperature for a period of time.
-User points cannot be serviced during sanitisation, so it is important to set any equipment modules handling them to a state disabling that.
-The procedure for sanitisation and switching between that and distribution is ordinary sequential processing.
+Utility distribution systems, such as water, need regular sanitization e.g. by circulating water at a high temperature for a period of time.
+User points cannot be serviced during sanitization, so it is important to set any equipment modules handling them to a state disabling that.
+The procedure for sanitization and switching between that and distribution is ordinary sequential processing.

 Most utility distribution systems operate continuously, so servicing can be a challenge.
 To help with this, it can be useful to include ways to enable various service modes as an alternative to a complete shutdown.
 For example, one mode could be to disable specific users or specific user groups.
 Another could be to exclude the use of measurements during service of instruments, including calibration.